winstonjs/node-loggly/README.md

 The node-loggly library is compliant with the [Loggly API][0].
 Using node-loggly is easy for a variety of scenarios: logging, working with devices and inputs, searching, and facet searching.

 ### Getting Started
-Before we can do anything with loggly, we have to create a client with valid credentials.
+Before we can do anything with Loggly, we have to create a client with valid credentials.
 We will authenticate for you automatically:

 ``` js
   var loggly = require('loggly');